Moving Into Private Rented Accommodation?

-Read Community Engagement's advice on how to get back your deposit, protect yourself and leave behind a happy neighbourhood.
+Read Community Engagement's Moving In flyer for advice on how to protect your deposit, look after yourself and make a positive contribution to the neighbourhood.

 Living off campus at Queen's

 You are likely to be living side by side with local people, many of whom will have lived in the area for a long time.